scijs/cwise/README.md

 }
 ```

-## Compute the index of the maximum element of an array:
+## Compute the index of the minimum element of an array:
 ```javascript
 var argmin = cwise({
   args: ["index", "array"],